-If you’re living in a marriage with not intimacy, no doubt you are focusing on how to fix a sexless marriage.
-However, trying to remedy the problem of a sexless marriage, without tackling the general relationship problems that exist, is not going to work.
+If you’re living in a marriage without intimacy, no doubt you are focusing on how to fix a sexless marriage.
+However, trying focusing on the absence of sex in your marriage as the problem is not productive without tackling the general relationship problems that exist.
+It is not going to work.
 We talk about exploring what you are doing outside of the bedroom that is contributing to your lack of intimacy in this article about a husband whose wife doesn’t want intimacy.

 The best way to fix a sexless marriage is to actually tackle the root cause of your relationship problems.
 Emotional Connection is the Bedrock for Physical Intimacy.
 In many ways, physical intimacy is the natural progression from emotional intimacy.
 It’s simply part of human nature.
 This in itself is not the problem, of course.
 After all, it’s exactly how people go from dating to marriage!

 It may seem like it will take longer, but in my experience of working with countless couples on the verge of relationship disaster, I have identified five proven steps that are the most sure way to really change the underlying problems of a sexless marriage.

 5 Steps to Fix the Underlying Cause of Intimacy Problems in Marriage

 While it may appear obvious, the couples that do not make it are usually those not committed to making their marriage work.
 When you make the decision to commit, you have decided to put in the hard work that is needed to save your marriage.